miso-lims/miso-lims/docs/user_manual/projects.md

 A project is a grouping of samples, libraries, sequencer runs, and other related items.
 Each sample in MISO belongs to a specific project.
-By association, a sample's libraries and dilutions belong to the same project.
+By association, a sample's libraries and library aliquots belong to the same project.
 Some other items, such as pools and sequencer runs, may include items from multiple projects.